-Abstract: Hyperspectral image (HSI) classification can support different applications, such as agriculture, military, city planning, land utilization, and identifying distinct regions.
+Abstract: Hyper-spectral image (HSI) classification can support different applications, such as agriculture, military, city planning, land utilization, and identifying distinct regions.
 It is treated as a crucial topic in the research community.
-Recent advancement in convolution neural network (CNN) has shown the unique capability of extracting meaningful feature and classification.
-However, CNN works with square images with fixed dimensions and cannot extract local information of images having distinct geometric variations with context and content relationships; hence there is a scope for improvement in correctly identifying class boundaries.
+Recent advancements in convolution neural networks (CNN) have shown the unique capability of extracting meaningful features and classification.
+However, CNN works with square images with fixed dimensions and cannot extract local information of images having distinct geometric variations with context and content relationships; hence, there is a scope for improvement in correctly identifying class boundaries.
 Encouraged by the facts, we propose an HSI feature segmentation model by the hybrid convolution network (GCNN-RESNET152) for the HSI classification.
-First, pre-trained CNN on ImageNet is used to obtain the multilayer feature.
+First, pre-trained CNN on ImageNet is used to obtain the multi-layer feature.
 Second, the 3D discrete wavelet transform image is fed into the graph convolution network GCN model to gain patch-to-patch correlations feature maps.
-Finally, the features are integrated using the three weighted coefficients concatenation method.
+Finally, the features are integrated using the concatenation method of the three-weighted coefficients.
 Finally, the linear classifier is used to predict the semantic classes of pixel HSI.
-The proposed model is tested on four benchmark dataset Houston University (HU), Indian pines(IP), Kennedy space station(KSS), and Pavia university(PU).
-The result is compared with state-of-art algorithms and found to be superior in terms of overall, average, and kappa accuracy.
-The Overall, average and kappa accuracy achieved for HU: 97.7%, 99.4%, 95.6%, IP: 97.7%, 99.4%, 95.6%, KSS:97.48%,99.68%,96.43%, and PU: 97.7%, 99.4%, 95.6% respectively, which is 5 to 8% more than state of art methods.
+The proposed model is tested on four benchmark datasets: Houston University (HU), Indian Pines (IP), Kennedy Space Station (KSS), and Pavia University (PU).
+The result is compared with state-of-art algorithms and is superior in terms of overall, average, and kappa accuracy.
+The Overall, average and kappa accuracy achieved for HU 93.59%, 98.25%, 91.59%, IP 99.86%, 98.84%, 99.56%, KSS 99.85%, 99.68%, 99.8%, and PU 99.95%, 99.65%, 99.7% respectively, which is 5 to 8% more than state of the art methods.